rk295/elastic-compose/README.md

 ## Instructions

 When started Kibana will be listening on port 5601 on localhost (http://localhost:5601).
 Elastic is on port 9200 (http://localhost:9200/).
+Logstash will be started with a simple configuration, listening for connection via TCP port 5000 on localhost.

 If you wish to provide extra configuration files to logstash, put them in the `conf.d/` directory, making sure they end in `.conf`.